In this Article

 1. Overcoming Obstacles

-2. Taking A Stand
+2. Taking a Stand

 Once they’re confident that they can get up without support, they’re going to attempt to walk immediately.
-However, just like riding a bicycle, it can’t be done on the first go and are likely to fall.
+However, just like riding a bicycle, it can’t be done on the first go and they are likely to fall.
 This is when you help them by assisting them while walking.
 Going back to the bike example, they need your help like training wheels so that they can balance themselves while walking.

 Once they can stand without any external support, it is only a matter of time before they start walking.
 Balance is something that they are yet to master, but they know it well enough to stay upright independently.
-Soon, you shall find your child performing daredevil acts like jumping, climbing stairs and other activities to improve their balance.
+Soon, you shall find your child performing daredevil acts like jumping, climbing stairs and other activities to improve his balance.

 Encouraging Your Baby to Walk